Some Things I Read June 2022

 link

-Recommended by the ever brilliant Dennis Hotson.
+Recommended by Dennis Hotson.
 Essentially an extended rumination on Conways Law and how you can leverage that tendency to make better decisions on team structure.

 The big takeaway for me at the moment is thinking about software teams more like you think about software: keeping dependencies loosely coupled, agreeing on contracts for communication etc.